mbakli/DistributedMobilityDB/README.md

   AND st_intersects(t1.way, t2.way);
 ```
 ### Automatic Identification System (AIS) Data
-Description: AIS is a tracking system used on ships and vessels to provide information about their identification, course, speed, and dynamic data such as longitude, latitude, and time..
+Description: AIS is a tracking system used on ships and vessels to provide information about their identification, course, speed, and dynamic data such as longitude, latitude, and time.

 Download: https://web.ais.dk/aisdata/